DateNovember 21, 2019

 However, when it came to filling out the Personal Wheel, things did not look so good.
 Maybe they were exaggerating on the Business Wheel so, by comparison, the Personal Wheel looked weak.
 The comparison between our satisfaction in our work compared to our personal life was evident.

-“Why do we chose to give so much of ourselves to our business at the expense of our family, romance, and even our health!”
+“We often give so much of ourselves to our business at the expense of our family, romance, and even our health!”

 How about you?
 If you were to take this quick assessment, how would your wheels look?
 The goal would be to have a balanced circle in each wheel with no one category drastically larger than another.
 Balance is hard to achieve, and things can fall out of balance subtly if we are not careful to set limits for ourselves.

-Our CEO Forums tackled the idea of having a balance in life last year and it made a big difference in their lives.
+Our CEO groups tackled the idea of having a balance in life last year and it made a big difference in their lives.
 I’m not telling anyone to work less, I’m just saying you should be intentional to spend your time and resources focused in areas to deliver the results you really want in life.

-Leaders need to lead by example and your team needs to know it’s okay to seek balance in life by the example YOU set.
+Leaders need to lead by example and your team needs to know it’s okay to seek balance in life by the example you set.
 These wheels can be a discussion tool to help you and your team get back on track.
 Let me know if you’d like a blank copy of these wheels for you and your team to fill out.
-Email me at RobertH@REFDallas.com.
+Email me at RobertH@REFdallas.com